 The Greenies Original Dental Dog Treat being tested by our independent expert team.

 For these treats to work, they should be the right size though.
 If you feed a treat that is too small to a larger dog, they might end up swallowing it quite quickly which beats the purpose of a dental treat.
-Luckily, Greenies has thought of that so their dental treats come in a variety of sizes.
+Luckily, Greenies has thought of that, so their dental treats come in a variety of sizes.
 Ranging from 'Teenie' (suitable for dogs 2 kg - 7 kg) to 'Large' (suitable for dogs 22 kg - 45 kg), so you can easily find the right size treat for your pup.

 What makes Greenies some of the best dental treats we encountered is also the fact that dogs seem to find them tasty which is not always the case with treats designed to clean the teeth.
 As a plus, they are also enriched with vitamins and minerals to help support your dog’s overall health.

-Greenies are a good choice if you are looking for a treat that will help keep your pooch’s teeth healthy and clean and their breath smelling fresh.
+Greenies are my favourite choice when I'm looking for a treat that will help keep my pooch’s teeth healthy whilst cleaning and helping their breath smell fresh.
 However, keep in mind that these are probably not the only treats you want to have around since it is recommended to only feed Greenies to dogs once a day at most.

 If you’ve chosen to keep your dog on the BARF diet or PMR diet, or if you’re simply trying to keep their diet as natural as possible, you might be struggling to find suitable treats.
 Widely available dog treats and chews are usually full of processed ingredients and don’t come even close to the prey a dog could eat in the wild.
 On the other hand, pure meat is not always an option as it does not have a very long shelf life.